 Santorini in August 2026: Peak Season Guide

 August in Santorini is not for the faint-hearted.
-It is the island at its most extreme — maximum heat, maximum crowds, maximum prices, and maximum beauty.
-If you’re going in August, go in knowing exactly what you’re getting into — and knowing how to make the most of it.
+It’s the island at its most extreme — maximum heat, maximum crowds, maximum prices, and yes, maximum beauty too.
+Go in with your eyes open, knowing exactly what you’re signing up for and, more importantly, how to work the island in your favor.

 Santorini Weather in August